microsoft/azure_arc/arc_data_services/deploy/yaml/rbac/README.md

 ## Cluster Roles

 1. [Writer Cluster Roles](./azure-arc-data-writer-cluster-roles.yaml)
-This yaml file provides cluster roles for resources in Azure Arc-enabled data services that provides write access.
+This yaml file provides cluster roles for resources in Azure Arc enabled data services that provides write access.
 The write access implies that a particular resource can be fully managed i.e., listed, created, edited, or deleted.

 1. [Reader Cluster Roles](./azure-arc-data-reader-cluster-roles.yaml)
-This yaml file provides cluster roles for resources in Azure Arc-enabled data services that provides read access.
+This yaml file provides cluster roles for resources in Azure Arc enabled data services that provides read access.
 The read access implies that a particular resource can only be enumerated and properties can be viewed.

 1. [Rolebindings for Cluster Roles](./azure-arc-data-cluster-rolebindings.yaml)
 This yaml file provides rolebindings for the cluster roles that can be used to assign permissions to users or groups.
 The examples uses sample user names ***hr-admin*** and ***hr-user***.

 ## Roles
 1. [Writer Roles](./azure-arc-data-writer-roles.yaml)
-This yaml file provides roles for resources in Azure Arc-enabled data services that provides write access.
+This yaml file provides roles for resources in Azure Arc enabled data services that provides write access.
 The write access implies that a particular resource can be fully managed i.e., listed, created, edited, or deleted.

 1. [Reader Roles](./azure-arc-data-writer-roles.yaml)
-This yaml file provides roles for resources in Azure Arc-enabled data services that provides read access.
+This yaml file provides roles for resources in Azure Arc enabled data services that provides read access.
 The read access implies that a particular resource can only be enumerated and properties can be viewed.

 1. [Rolebindings for Roles](./azure-arc-data-rolebindings.yaml)
 This yaml file provides rolebindings for the cluster roles that can be used to assign permissions to users or groups.
 The examples uses sample user names ***hr-admin*** and ***hr-user***.